mwiltshire/styled-grid-strings/README.md

 };

 const sizes = {
-  // Each column will take up the full width on small devices.
-  sm: 12,
   // Each column will take up 50% of the width on medium devices.
   md: 6,
   // Each column will take up 25% of the width on large devices.